Louis Vuitton's spring biker chick wraps Paris Fashion Week

-PARIS (Reuters) - Louis Vuitton presented a futuristic look rich in leather and metallics on Wednesday, offering colored biker jackets and shiny dresses as the luxury French label wrapped Paris Fashion Week.
+PARIS, Oct 7 (Reuters) - Louis Vuitton presented a futuristic look rich in leather and metallics on Wednesday, offering coloured biker jackets and shiny dresses as the luxury French label wrapped Paris Fashion Week.

 Designer Nicolas Ghesquiere, who has led a renaissance of the brand known for its monogrammed leather bags, started the show with a bubble gum pink biker jacket worn with a patterned black skirt and chunky black flatform sandals.

-The jacket then took on different looks -- painted with rainbow colors, printed with the Vuitton monogram or military style.
+The jacket then took on different looks -- painted with rainbow colours, printed with the Vuitton monogram or military style.

-Zips were put across the jackets as well as down skirts for the colorful spring/summer 2016 collection.
+Zips were put across the jackets as well as down skirts for the colourful spring/summer 2016 collection.

 Ghesquiere, who joined Luis Vuitton in 2013 from Balenciaga, also displayed leather trenches and waistcoats.